 Summary

-If you want to blend into the crowd, work a bit on your voice.
+If you want to blend in, work on your voice.
 It makes a difference.
-Because you can look super feminine and have very good passing, but your voice will give you away and people will address you as “Sir” instead of “Ma’am”.
-Sometimes they’ll do it not even fully consciously, because they hear a male voice, so automatically in their brain there’s an association with “sir”.
-I write this with some regret, because I wish there was as little misgendering as possible, but unfortunately we live in a world where patterns and stereotypes exist, so either we blend into the crowd or we stand out.
-I prefer the first option, how about you?
+You can look super feminine and have great passing, but your voice can give you away, and people might address you as “Sir” instead of “Ma’am.”
+Sometimes they do this unconsciously, as hearing a masculine voice triggers associations in the brain.
+I say this with some sadness because I wish there was less misgendering.
+But unfortunately, we live in a world where stereotypes exist, so we either blend in or stand out.
+I prefer the former—what about you?